top of page

 Medium-sized, 10-12mm, bright metallic, generally green-coloured, but variable species with a typically reddish-coppery pronotum and elytra.
 The typical form has black legs, but there is another form [var.melanocornis] as this individual, that has reddish-brown legs with black or dark brown tarsi.
 This particular species favours damp grasslands and lowland marshes, so it may seem strange that it was photographed on a dry heath during the day, except that it was in close proximity to a permanent pool come cattle water-hole.

-There are a few specific ground beetles that I'd very much like to find, such as the attractive Copper Peacock [Elaphrus cupreus] and Green-socks Peacock [Elaphrus riparius], which are both wetland species, and perhaps some of the more localised beetles, for example Lebia chlorocephala or Panagaeus cruxmajor, but for now I'm content to let the list evolve over time.
+There are definitely a few more carabids that I'd like to find, such as the Copper Peacock [Elaphrus cupreus] that I described on one of the previous pages, and perhaps some of the more localised beetles, for example Lebia chlorocephala or Panagaeus cruxmajor, but for now I'm quite content to let the list slowly evolve over time.

 Forest Raker [Calathus rotundicollis]